OpenBankProject/OBP-API/README.md

 ### Run some tests.

-* In src/main/resources/props create a test.default.props for tests.
-Set connector=mapped

-* In src/main/resources/props create a <yourloginname>.default.props for development.
-Set connector=mapped

 * Run a single test.
 For instance right click on test/scala/code/branches/MappedBranchProviderTest and select Run Mapp...

-* Run all the tests:
+* Run multiple tests: Right click on code and select Run.
+If need be:
     Goto Run / Debug configurations
-    Select or create  a "ScalaTests in code" configuration, give some more memory: -Xmx1512M -XX:MaxPermSize=512M and put "." in the working driectory
+    Select or create  a "ScalaTests in code" configuration, give some more memory: -Xmx1512M -XX:MaxPermSize=512M
+    Important: Put /your-path-to/OBP-API in the "working directory" field

     Make sure your test.default.props has the minimum settings (see test.default.props.template)